dmitry-pavlov/audio-cassette-backup/README.md

 # Audio Cassette Backup
 Audio Cassette Backup application allows you to easily create a high quality backup of your code, photos, or important documents on an audio cassette using tape recorder.

-## Contribute!
+## Contributors
+- Dmitry Pavlov | also knows as the "[Coding Machine](http://coding-machine.net/)"
+  - feel free to drop me a line at [me@dmitry-pavlov.com](mailto:me@dmitry-pavlov.com)

-The project is open for joining one day only - [April 1st, 2019](https://github.com/dmitry-pavlov/audio-cassette-backup/blob/master/src/AudioCassetteBackup/Program.cs).
+NOTE: The project is open for joining one day only - [April 1st, 2021](https://github.com/dmitry-pavlov/audio-cassette-backup/blob/master/src/AudioCassetteBackup/Program.cs).
 All requests after this date won't be accepted.
-Hurry up!
+Hurry up! (:

 ## Support Development
 If you like the project but have no time or skills to contribute as a software developer please consider supporting it by [buying a coffee](https://www.buymeacoffee.com/dmitrypavlov).
 We will convert #C0FFEE to #C0DE.
 Thank you for your support!